Rocky Boy's/north Central Montana Regional Water System (15.525)

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 At the present time, program funding is provided only for the continuation of existing agreements.
 Amendments to incorporate annual work plans and budgets are negotiated annually with the current recipients.
 Current recipients submit applicable SF-424 forms, technical proposals, and budget narratives for Bureau of Reclamation review.

 Award Procedure